jayvesmir/ganyu-bot/README.md

 Ganyu is cool.
 Live, Laugh, Love, Ganyu.

 - Extremely early in development!!!
 (So early in fact, that there aren't any other functions than ping.)
-- The constant TEST_SERVER is currently being used as the bot is still in development and I need it to register slash commands quickly.
-(If you're going to self host Ganyu, you definitly want that too.)
-I might make a separate branch where this isn't a thing I still have to figure out how to work with github efficiently.
-(O_O;)

 ## How to self-host Ganyu (Windows only) (＾◡＾)